andersfylling/disgord/CONTRIBUTING.md

 #### Channels
 > An alternative way to listen for events

 While handlers are the common approach to handle events, Disgord also support channels.
-It is important to mark that having multiple observers on one event type channel will cause them to run in parallel (in contrast to handlers).
-As such it's important to enforce the use of mutexes to avoid issues.
+It is important to mark that having multiple observers on one event type channel will cause only one of them to receive the event (this is just how channels work).

 #### Mutex

 Every Discord object will hold a read/write mutex.
-The logic behind this is that Disgord supports the use of channels for handling events, and as such it creates a parallel environment if more than one observers listens to a channel event.
-Note that the handlers/listeners or callbacks are run in sequential and will never run in parallel, so you should be able to avoid the use of mutexes in handlers.

-Also, all the public methods of Discord objects that directly cause a change or a read, will handle locking on their own.
-But for private method locking is not done(!), such that public methods can reuse private methods without causing deadlocks.
+This might be removed in the future.
+You can also disabled the mutexes by build constraints.
+See the main README file.

 #### Go Generate